-The financial statements record an accounting deficit of \$820,000, which compares unfavourably to the forecasted deficit of \$203,000.
-It needs to be emphasised that the deficit is due to accounting treatment as opposed to a cash shortfall.
+The financial statements record an accounting surplus of \$658,000, which compares favourably to the forecasted deficit of \$312,000.
+It needs to be emphasised the surplus is due to accounting treatment as opposed to a cash windfall.
+A prime contributor to this accounting surplus has been the increase in value in the Council's interest rate swaps.
+The maturity profile of the swaps has reduced and the prevailing floating rates have risen, which has resulted in an upward movement in the value of the swaps.
+The increase in value in the interest rate swaps represents \$368,000.

-The prime contributor to this accounting deficit has been the diminution of value in respect of financial swaps or derivatives that the Council possesses.
-The incredibly low interest rate environment that exists at present, which is at levels not seen in several decades at least, has meant the value of the swaps the Council has entered into to stabilise its debt servicing costs has eroded in value.